 - How to select the best failure avoidance strategy using PM Optimization

 Dr. Klaus M. Blache

 Dr. Blache has over 30 years of experience in various areas of manufacturing and continuous improvement (processes, products and people).
-Included are areas such as lean manufacturing, reliability & maintenance, competitive analysis, continuous improvement tools & techniques, new facility planning, and implementation, industrial engineering, ergonomics, and change management.
+Included are areas such as lean manufacturing, reliability & maintenance, competitive analysis, continuous improvement tools & techniques, new facility planning and implementation, industrial engineering, ergonomics, and change management.
 In the past seven years, he has visited/worked with about 200 facilities and has written and lectured globally in numerous technical and management areas.
 Klaus is currently at the University of Tennessee as the Director of the Reliability & Maintainability Center and Research Professor (College of Engineering).
-Prior to that, his most recent corporate assignments were Manufacturing Engineering Director (Cadillac), Engineering Launch Manager (new assembly plant), Global Manager of Manufacturing Reliability & Maintenance, and Manager – Corporate Industrial Engineering for General Motors.
-His experiences include implementing large changes and sustainable continuous improvement all around the world, developing a Corporate R&M process and global implementation, plant assessments/benchmarking and numerous related assignments.
+Before that, his most recent corporate assignments were Manufacturing Engineering Director (Cadillac), Engineering Launch Manager (new assembly plant), Global Manager of Manufacturing Reliability & Maintenance, and Manager – Corporate Industrial Engineering for General Motors.
+His experiences include implementing significant changes and continuous sustainable improvement worldwide, developing a Corporate R&M process and global implementation, plant assessments/benchmarking and numerous related assignments.
 Klaus is also a past Chairman of SMRP (Society of Maintenance & Reliability Professionals).

 Click Here for more information on the R&M Implementation Certification Program.

 Thursday, June 30 at 8:00am to 4:30pm

 Nissan-Smyrna, 206 663 Ken Pilkerton Drive Smyrna, TN 37167